Main Risks

 The Group implements a policy of monitoring and limiting amounts capitalised under intangible assets, with specific regard to development costs, and carries out ongoing monitoring of performance under scheduled plans, taking any necessary corrective action in the event of unfavourable trends.
 These updates are reflected in impairment tests.

 The debt level, beside impacting the profitability as an effect of the related borrowing costs, could affect the Group’s strategy, limiting its operational flexibility.
-Monetary tightening by central banks could make new financing and current floating-rate debt more expensive.
+Continued or new monetary tightening by central banks could make new financing and current floating-rate debt more expensive.
 Potential future liquidity crises could also restrict the Group’s ability to repay its debts.

-In assuring a solid and balanced structure between sources of funds and investments, Leonardo pursues an ongoing strategy of limiting its debt by paying steady attention to cash generation, which is used, market conditions permitting, to partially reduce the existing debt.
+In assuring a solid and balanced structure between sources of funds and investments, Leonardo continues to pursue the reduction of its debt by paying steady attention to cash generation, which is used, based on the Group’s orderly financial strategy, to partially reduce the existing debt.

-The Group is actively engaged in reducing its debt as confirmed by the Industrial Plan.
+The Group continues to be engaged in reducing its debt.
 The Group’s financial policies and selection of investments and contracts involve being constantly alert to maintaining a balanced financial structure.

 The Group reports a significant portion of revenues and costs in currencies other than euro (mainly in dollars and pounds).
 Accordingly, any negative changes in the reference exchange rate might have negative effects (transaction risk).

-Moreover, the Group has made significant investments in the United Kingdom, in Poland and in the United States of America: this might have a negative impact on the Group’s results of operations, financial position and cash flows due to the translation of the financial statements of foreign investees (translation risk).
+Moreover, the Group has made significant investments, in particular in the United Kingdom, in Poland and in the United States of America: this might have a negative impact on the Group’s results of operations, financial position and cash flows due to the translation of the financial statements of foreign investees (translation risk).

 The Group continuously applies an organised systematic hedge policy to combat transaction risk for all contracts in its portfolio by using the financial instruments available on the market.